Concept Title: The Accounting Notes

 The right way to read financial statements is from the back.
 Always start from the notes.
 The balance sheet, the Profit and Loss account and the statement of cash flows contain valuable information, but it is the notes that contain the real “meat”.

 Here are examples of two accounting notes from the Annual Report of Electronic Arts, a game programming company.
-The first note explains when the business recognizes revenues with respect to product sales, the second explains how assets are depreciated.
+The first note explains when the business recognizes revenues with respect to product sales, the second explains the depreciation of assets.

 Accounting Note A – Product Sales